petrushchako/Linux/Commands/df.md

 # `df`

 ## Description:
-`df` is a command-line utility used to display information about disk space usage on Unix-like operating systems.
-It provides information about file system disk space usage, including total size, used space, available space, and usage percentages.
+The `df` (**disk free**) command in Linux is used to display information about the available and used disk space on file systems.
+It provides details such as the total size, used space, available space, and mount points of file systems.
 ## Syntax:
 `df [options] [filesystem...]`